scala-records/scala-records/README.md

    To disable this users must use an import `import scala.language.reflectiveCalls` or by setting the compiler option `-language:reflectiveCalls`.
 2. Least upper bounds (LUBs) of two records can not be found.
 Consequences are the following:
    + If two queries return the same records the results can not be directly combined under a same type.
 For example, `List(R("a" -> 1), R("a" -> 2))` will not be usable.

-3. Records can not be implicitly converted into case classes.
-One must explicitly call `r.to[CaseClassName]`.
-NOTE: This constraint will probably be removed.